fgarciadr2/Kranio-Interview/README.md

 # Kranio-Interview
 Solution to questions asked at Kranio's Interview.
 Data should be imported from user's folder where the user has downloaded the dataset from https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies.
-Code should run on a Jupyter notebook, in order to be able to use the interactive plots created withe Plotly.
+Code can be downloaded as Jupyter notebook which allows to be able to see the interactive plots done with Pyplot.